Cooking with the Squad: Muscle Building Turkey Chili

-Some of you may even be entering "bulking season," trying to pack on that mass through the fall and winter months in preparation for next year's cut.
+Some of you may even be entering bulking season," trying to pack on that mass through the fall and winter months in preparation for next year?s cut.
 The other half of you may be in a cutting phase and the thought of everything you can't eat at Thanksgiving brings tears to your eyes.
-And, all of you may just be swimming in a bath tub of MTS Whey Pumpkin Pie because it's just that damn good.
+And, all of you may just be swimming in a bath tub of MTS Whey Pumpkin Pie (seasonal flavor) because it's just that damn good.

 Turkey conjures thoughts of Thanksgiving and family.
 Chili gives us that warm, hearty, rustic feeling we crave when we are cold.

 This easy, macro-friendly, muscle-building turkey chili brings these worlds together. you'll get the heartiness of a chili, while satisfying that turkey craving that seems to enter our system every fall seasons.